-First, Oliver painted his egg carton a nice earthy green and then let it dry overnight.
+First, my oldest painted his egg carton a nice earthy green and then let it dry overnight.
 The next morning, the kids and I took a field trip to the county park near our house.
 We brought paper bags and filled them with different things we found throughout the trails.

 Related → Must Have Homeschool Art Supplies

 - Paint the top and inside of the egg carton and let dry overnight.

 - Decorate the top with your little’s name, and leaves from outside.